 Message type (class) Direction Description ChangeNickMessage Client→Server Update nickname of the client stored by the server.
+ChatMessage Client→Server Message written by a user is sent to the server.

 3This suggestion is somewhat tongue-in-cheek, and is certainly not compulsory, but the really keen student should read existing specifications before designing their own.
 The XMPP RFCs (http://xmpp.org/rfcs/) are a good place to start.